 Each sub-recipient is required to submit a press release to their local media announcing the grant award, including amount and purpose of award.
+Additional press releases are required for the OVI Task Force Grant (See #55).

 22) Required Personnel